jtarchie/heroku-buildpack-openresty/README.md

     $ heroku open

+### Supported OpenResty Versions

+You can specify which version of OpenResty to use when using the buildpack.
+You can use older stable versions if you need to.

+    $ heroku config:add OPENRESTY_VERSION=x.x.x.x

+* 1.0.10.24
+* 1.0.10.48
+* 1.0.11.28
+* 1.0.15.10
+* 1.2.1.14

 ## Deployment Notes

 If include a `Procfile`, please keep in mind that a lot of magic happens for the `web` dyno.
 Keep this line in `Procfile` to support all the useful features provided.